ericwooley/ericwooley.github.io/_posts/2015-04-01-using-immutablejs.markdown

   I must admit I am a big confused by this one.
 Feel free to fork and submit a pull request with an explanation.
   The reason I am confused is because:
   >Because Seq are often lazy, SetSeq does not provide the same guarantee of value uniqueness as the concrete Set.
+  I don't see the purpose of having a set that doesn't guaruntee uniqueness and don't recommend using this unless you have a good reason.